Last Updated on August 23, 2022 by user

 As the idea of insurtech has become vital within times of crisis, insurance companies have also rapidly shifted their operations online by relying on the use of telehealth services in order to help their customers feel safe at all times.
 Companies like AXA insurance, ADNIC, and Daman have extended their use of their own mobile apps, providing virtual health services in real time and access to talk to a doctor when feeling worried for symptoms or unwell.
 Additionally, most insurance companies have also facilitated the process of making insurance claims by submitting and tracking forms online.

 With uncertainty of the future and the long term effects that COVID-19 will bring, the way you work today won’t work tomorrow.
 That’s why Bayzat is exactly what you need to ensure your wellbeing is well taken care of.
 Whether you need to talk to a doctor, get your medicines delivered, or submit a claim online, we give uncepreceed access to medical benefits so that you can use your insurance policy like never before.
-Find out more about how Bayzat can help boost your health and financial wellbeing, especially during this time.
+Find out more about how Bayzat can help boost your group health and financial wellbeing, especially during this time.